 Through this article, we answer the question"What are the different stages of an HRIS project?"

-The different stages of an HRIS project consist of the pre-project stages, where it is a question of exploring the market, expressing the need and selecting a solution.
-Then the project is tucked in, ensuring the development by testing the application.
-Finally, the deployment phase, in which the aim is toget the users to adhere to the system and to increase their level of satisfaction with it skills .
+The different stages of an HRIS project consist of the project scoping stages, which involve exploring the market, expressing your needs and selecting a solution.
+This is followed by theproject execution phase, in which development is ensured by testing the application.
+Finally, there is the deployment phase , in which the aim is toget users on board and up to speed skills .

 We detail each of these steps: